bitovi/academy/src/react/1-setup.md

 React is concerned with allowing developers to break the view layer of their apps into small, re-usable chunks called Components.
 These components can be rendered by React onto the browser and will automatically update whenever the data in your app changes (we call this data state).

-One of the best things about React is that it can be used in any website, even one that is already build with another framework.
+One of the best things about React is that it can be used in any website, even one that is already built with another framework.
 This makes it easy to convert an existing app to React, or just use React for one part of a site.

 ### The React Stack